PH111P/ObjektAufProjekt/README.md

 Let the program read those files and start calculating.

+If you think the ObjektAufProjekt program has been calculating enough, you may stop the calculation and export the result  to a `*.tex` document.
+See proper tutorials or instructions of your choice if you don't know how to compile (La)TeX files into PDF documents.

 Features
 --------
 * Specify a certain minimum score (as a percentage from the maximum score) for solutions to have at least.